yashsahugtx/skype-docs/Skype/UCMA/general-application-activation.md

 > [!NOTE]
-> <P>Offline requests to be sent to third-party certificate authorities can be generated using all of the following methods.
-Administrators should refer to Get-Help Request-CsCertificate –Full and Get-Help Import-CsCertificate –Full for additional information.</P>
+> Offline requests to be sent to third-party certificate authorities can be generated using all of the following methods.
+Administrators should refer to Get-Help Request-CsCertificate –Full and Get-Help Import-CsCertificate –Full for additional information.
-> <P>Request-CSCertificate -New -Type default -CA DomainController.contoso.com\CertificateAuthority</P>
+> Request-CSCertificate -New -Type default -CA DomainController.contoso.com\CertificateAuthority